 Academic advising is a collaboration between the student and academic advisor.
+Our vision for academic advising is to engage students beyond their own world view to recognize the “art of possibility.”
+Through teaching and learning experiences the student sets goals, acquires information and services, and makes decisions consistent with interests, goals, abilities and degree requirements.
 Advising is provided for business students according to lower- or upper-level admission status.

-Lower-level business (BUAD) students receive advising from Undergraduate Advising Office (UAO) academic advisors in 238 Wehner.
-UAO academic advisors and graduate assistants are available to serve all business freshmen and sophomores.
+Lower-level business (BUAD) and University Studies-Business (USBU) students receive advising through the Undergraduate Advising Office (UAO) academic advisors.
 Students are encouraged to meet regularly with an academic advisor.
 Although students are not assigned to specific advisors, they may request to meet with the advisor of their choice.

 Appointments and Information

-UAO academic advisors are anxious to help with any academic questions or issues.
-They are available during regular business hours for advising by telephone, by email, and/or via Zoom session.
+UAO academic advisors are eager to help with any academic questions or issues.
+They are available during regular business hours for advising by appointment, email, telephone, and/or via Zoom session.

-Advising by Drop-in is available during the fall and spring semesters from 8:30 a.m. – 11:30 a.m. on Monday and Thursday.
-Students are advised on a first-come, first served basis.
+Advising by Drop-in: Available during the fall and spring semesters, 8:30-11:30 a.m. on Monday and Thursday.
+Students are seen on a first come, first served basis.

-Advising by appointment is available from 8:30 a.m. to 4:30 p.m.
+Advising by Appointment: 8:30 a.m. to 4:30 p.m.
 Monday through Friday, except during scheduled drop-in advising.
 To make an appointment use the following link: